erikerlandson/erikerlandson.github.com/_posts/2016-08-31-supporting-competing-apis-in-scala-can-better-package-factoring-help.markdown

 title: "Supporting Competing APIs in Scala -- Can Better Package Factoring Help?"
 date: 2016-08-31 17:55
 comments: true
-categories: [ computing, API, packaging, scala ]
+tags: [ computing, API, packaging, scala ]
 ---

  On and off over the last year, I've been working on a [library](http://erikerlandson.github.io/blog/2015/09/26/a-library-of-binary-tree-algorithms-as-mixable-scala-traits/) of tree and map classes in Scala that happen to make use of some algebraic structures (mostly monoids or related concepts).